gmmyung/gmmyung.github.io/content/about.md

 date = 2023-12-18T13:01:57Z
 draft = false
 +++
-Hi, I am a 20y/o South Korean, currently pursuing Bachelor's Degree in mechanical engineering at KAIST!
+Hi, I am a {{< age 2003-05-02 >}} y/o South Korean, currently pursuing Bachelor's Degree in mechanical engineering at KAIST!
 # My Interests
 My biggest interests revolve around having fun by creating new things.
 These require skill sets such as Mechatronics and Robotics, which I am mainly working on.
 Despite being a mechanical engineering student, I love to venture into completely new areas such as:
 - Machine learning